outpaddling/libxtend/README.md

 [auto-pkgsrc-setup](http://netbsd.org/~bacon/) script can assist you with basic setup.

-## To install via pkgsrc, first bootstrap pkgsrc using auto-pkgsrc-setup or any
+## To install via pkgsrc

-other method.
+First bootstrap pkgsrc using auto-pkgsrc-setup or any other method.
 Then run the following commands:

 ```